weblabormx/laravel-front/README.md

 php artisan front:resource Page
 ```

+A new file on `App\Front\` will be added, you need to configure there the fields, base url and model direction.

 And then you will need to add the route.
 This will generate a access on `/pages` (It uses the plural name)

 ```php
 Route::front('Page');
 ```

+The front resources needs to have a Policy name, so please create a Policy for the model and be sure that are defined on the `AuthServiceProvider` (Just if you are using different folder for models as Laravel detects it automatically)

 #### Working with resources